Ukraine's Zelenskyy: Any Russian victory could be perilous | Politics

 “We can't lose the steps because the war is a pie — pieces of victories.
 Small victories, small steps,” he said.

-Zelensky's comments were an acknowledgement that losing the seven month-long battle for Bakhmut – the longest of the war thus far – would be more of a costly political defeat than a tactical one.
+Zelenskyy's comments were an acknowledgement that losing the 7-month-long battle for Bakhmut — the longest of the war thus far — would be more of a costly political defeat than a tactical one.

+Asked whether Xi would accept an invitation from Zelenskyy — or whether one had been officially extended — Chinese Foreign Ministry spokeswoman Mao Ning told reporters she had no information to give.
+She did say that Beijing maintains ''communication with all parties concerned, including Ukraine.''
 Xi visited Putin in Russia last week, raising the prospect that Beijing might be ready to provide Moscow with the weapons and ammunition it needs to refill its depleted stockpile.
 But Xi's trip ended without any such announcement.
-Days later, Putin announced that he would be deploying tactical nuclear weapons to Belarus, which neighbors Russia and pushes the Kremlin's nuclear stockpile closer to NATO territory.
+Days later, Putin announced that he would be deploying tactical nuclear weapons to Belarus, which neighbours Russia and pushes the Kremlin's nuclear stockpile closer to NATO territory.

 Zelenskyy suggested Putin's move was intended to distract from the lack of guarantees he received from China.